MicrosoftDocs/sql-docs/docs/sql-server/migrate/guides/sql-server-to-sql-server-upgrade-guide.md

 # Upgrade SQL Server to SQL Server

-In this guide, you learn how to upgrade your user databases from SQL Server to SQL Server 2019 by using the Data Migration Assistant (DMA).
+In this guide, you learn how to upgrade your user databases from previous versions of SQL Server to SQL Server 2019 by using the Data Migration Assistant (DMA).

-Learn about the options and considerations for [upgrading SQL Server database.](/database-engine/install-windows/upgrade-sql-server.md)

 For other migration guides, see [Azure Database Migration](/data-migration/).

 ## Prerequisites

 Before beginning your migration project, it's important to address the associated prerequisites.
+Learn about the supported versions and considerations for [upgrading SQL Server database.](/database-engine/install-windows/ upgrade-sql-server.md)

 To prepare for the migration, download and install the:

 - Latest version of the [MAP Toolkit](https://go.microsoft.com/fwlink/?LinkID=316883).
 - [Data Migration Assistant](https://www.microsoft.com/download/details.aspx?id=53595) v5.3 or later.
 - Latest version of the [Database Experimentation Assistant](https://www.microsoft.com/download/details.aspx?id=54090).

-## Pre-migration overview
+## Pre-migration

-Confirm source environment is support  and you've addressed any prerequisites, you're ready to start the Pre-migration stage.
+Confirm source environment is supported  and you've addressed any prerequisites, you're ready to start the Pre-migration stage.
 The process involves conducting an inventory of the databases that you need to migrate.
 Next, assess the databases for potential migration issues or blockers, and then resolving any items you might have uncovered.
+The following two sections cover the pre-migration steps of discover, assess.

-## Discover
+### Discover

 The discover stage identifies existing data sources and details about the features that are being used.
 It's helpful to get a better understanding of and plan for the migration.
 This process involves scanning the network to identify all your organization’s SQL instances together with the version and features in use.

 To use the MAP Toolkit to create an inventory scan, complete the following steps.

-#### Discover stage
+### Discover stage

 1. Download the [MAP Toolkit](https://go.microsoft.com/fwlink/?LinkID=316883), and then install it.
 1. Run the MAP Toolkit.